urmilaparte/Recipe_manager/README.md

 # Recipe_manager

-his Recipe Manager project is designed to help users manage their cooking ingredients and fetch recipe suggestions based on the available ingredients.
+This Recipe Manager project is designed to help users manage their cooking ingredients and fetch recipe suggestions based on the available ingredients.

 Features:
 Add Ingredients: